ClouDesire/docusaurus/docs/deployed.md

 By clicking on a specific Package name attached to a certain Module, three buttons are shown on the top-right of the interface:

-* “_Promote to Stable_“: to be used to declare the current Package as “stable” in the Module
+* "_Promote to Stable_": to be used to declare the current Package as "stable" in the Module
-* “_Show Advanced_“: to open the Advanced Settings pop-up (see below)
+* "_Show Advanced_": to open the Advanced Settings pop-up (see below)
-* “_Unlink_“: to unlink the Package from the Module
+* "_Unlink_": to unlink the Package from the Module

 ![Vendors Control Panel: Modules - advanced setttings](/img/docs/control_panel_modules_advanced.png "Vendors Control Panel: Modules - advanced setttings")